 These strict legal timelines mean the elder abuse victim and their family must act swiftly to make the necessary reports, seek the necessary treatment, and assert a claim to protect their rights.

-Contact a Portland Elder Abuse Attorney and Nursing Home Injury Lawyer
+Contact A Portland Elder Abuse/Nursing Home Injury Lawyer